HaikuTeam/docs/using-haiku/summonables.md

   * children (Array) - Array of the targeted element's child elements (if any).
 See the `$element` schema.
   * siblings (Array) - Array of the targeted element's sibling elements (if any).
 See the `$element` schema.
   * component (Object) - The element representing the top element of the component's render tree.
 See the `$element` schema.
-  * root (Object) - The element representing the root element of the Haiku Player's top-level context.
+  * root (Object) - The element representing the root element of the Haiku Core's top-level context.
 Usually the same as "component".
 See the $element schema.
   * element (Object) - The currently targeted element.
 See the `$element` schema.
 * **$user (Object) - Collection of data about the user's current interaction state**
   * mouse (Object) - Data about the current mouse state
-    * x (Number) - The x-position in pixels of the mouse, with respect to the Haiku Player context
+    * x (Number) - The x-position in pixels of the mouse, with respect to the Haiku Core context
-    * y (Number) - The y-position in pixels of the mouse, with respect to the Haiku Player context
+    * y (Number) - The y-position in pixels of the mouse, with respect to the Haiku Core context
     * down (Boolean) - Whether any of the mouse buttons are down
     * buttons (Array) - Array of currently pressed mouse buttons (e.g. `[1,0,0]` if only the primary button is down)
   * keys (Object) - Dictionary mapping key codes to each key's currently active presses (e.g. `{"72": 1, "65": 0}` means `h` is pressed but `a` is not)
   * touches (Array) - List of currently active touchscreen touches
     * [array element]
-      * x (Number) - The x-position in pixels of the touch, with respect to the Haiku Player context
+      * x (Number) - The x-position in pixels of the touch, with respect to the Haiku Core context
-      * y (Number) - The y-position in pixels of the touch, with respect to the Haiku Player context
+      * y (Number) - The y-position in pixels of the touch, with respect to the Haiku Core context
   * mouches (Array) - For convenience, a combination of currently active touches and mouse presses _(mouse only included when the mouse is down)_
     * [array element]
-      * x (Number) - The x-position in pixels of the touch/mouse, with respect to the Haiku Player context
+      * x (Number) - The x-position in pixels of the touch/mouse, with respect to the Haiku Core context
-      * y (Number) - The y-position in pixels of the touch/mouse, with respect to the Haiku Player context
+      * y (Number) - The y-position in pixels of the touch/mouse, with respect to the Haiku Core context
 * **$helpers (Object) - Collection of helper functions**
-  * now (Function) - Returns the current _apparent_ time with respect to the player clock starting time, accounting for pauses, seeks, rewinds, etc.
+  * now (Function) - Returns the current _apparent_ time with respect to the core clock starting time, accounting for pauses, seeks, rewinds, etc.
   * rand (Function) - Returns a pseudo-random number in the range [0,1] generated from the `seed` specified in the `options`

 > Note: The above list is incomplete and simplified.
 Also, we plan to provide many additional built-in summonables for convenience in the future.